-the qualitative changes in the business cycle moments that the model can generate, we set this parameter fairly abitrarily to = 0.3, so that the model roughly replicates the second moments in the data.
+For the parameters related to effort, we have very little guidance from previous literature.
+We normalize $\phi = 0$ and ζ such that effort is expressed in utility units and equals 1 in the frictionless steady state.
+We treat the curvature of the production function in effort ψ as a free parameter.
+Since we are mostly interested to illustrate the qualitative changes in the business cycle moments that the model can generate, we set this parameter fairly abitrarily to $\psi = 0.3$, so that the model roughly replicates the second moments in the data.
 The testable prediction here is not whether the model can quantitatively match some or most of the second moments, but whether it can qualitatively generate all observed changes, changing only the separation rate.

-4.5 Simulation Results
+4.4 Simulation Results

 We now simulate the calibrated model in order to calculate the second moments of interest.
-We start with the model with flexible wages and show that a decline in labor market turnover of the same size as observed in the US, roughly matches the change in the cyclicality of labor productivity and the relative volatility of labor input in the data.
-Then we consider endogenous wage rigidity and show that the model can also generate an increase in the relative volatility of wages and a reduction in output volatility, although not of the same magnitude as observed in the data.
+The aim is to show that a decline in labor market turnover of the same size as observed in the US, roughly matches the change in the cyclicality of labor productivity and the relative volatility of labor input in the data.
+We simulate the second-order approximation of the model 201,000 periods, discarding the first 1,000 observations to eliminate the effect of the initial conditions.
+The results of this exercise are reported in Table 4.